About Digital Assets and Their Regulatory Framework

 A digital token, as a type of digital asset, is a digital record that contains one or more property rights.
 The rights contained in a digital token can be diverse – from claiming a certain amount of money, all the way to management rights and participation in profits, as well as the right to access certain goods or services.
 Therefore, digital tokens are the type of digital property that guarantees its owner a certain right or service due to the mere fact that it owns it, while the issuer of a token can, at his discretion, incorporate certain rights or services into the token.

 One of the important consequences of the distinction between these two types of digital assets lies in the fact that the legislator based the jurisdiction of two regulatory institutions on this classification.
-Also, this difference is significant for some tax aspects of virtual currencies and digital token transactions.
 Thus, the National Bank of Serbia will be competent for matters related to virtual currencies, while the Securities Commission will be competent regarding digital tokens.
+Also, the distinction between the categories of digital assets is significant for some tax aspects of virtual currencies and digital token transactions.

 How Should I Determine Which Type of Digital Property I Possess or Which I Want to Acquire or Invest In?